 You’ve probably gathered this from experience, but Netflix doesn’t care about account sharing.
 Or, at least, the company doesn’t do anything about it. … You can uninhibitedly share your Netflix login info with people who live across the country or even people who live in another continent.

-How do I give someone access to my Netflix account?
+How do I know if someone is using my Netflix account?

 Is someone using your account?
 First, you want to log into your account.
 Then go to your username, and “Account.”
 Scroll down and select “Viewing Activity.”
 Next look for “See recent account access” and click it.
 This will bring you to a page that has all your login history and devices that are accessing your account.

 Does Netflix notify you when someone logs into your account?

 Netflix, in fact, notifies its users about unauthorized login attempts.
 Their service recognizes all new devices that try to connect.
 If you’ve logged in from a new device you can ignore the notification, but if the device you’re notified about seems unfamiliar, it is definitely someone else.

 They must be worried you’ll take a screen shot of every frame, then play it back using PowerPoint.
 I can’t install Netflix on my rooted Android. … It doesn’t show up in the Play Store.

 How can I see whos using my Netflix?

 It’s actually very easy to find out, just follow these steps:Hover over your avatar in the top right corner of the Netflix homepage and click ‘Your Account’.Under ‘My Profile’ select ‘Viewing Activity’.Hit ‘See recent account access’